 Online courses are more than just a bunch of videos.
 Based on the nature of your course, you’ll require to use quizzes, facilitate user discussions, send certificates etc.

-ClickFunnels doesn’t allow you to either create quizzes or send certificates to your students and this can be a deal breaker for many of you.
+ClickFunnels membership site features don’t include the ability to either create quizzes or send certificates to your students and this can be a deal breaker for many of you.

 It also doesn’t have a native system for user discussions so that the users can engage with each other and with the instructor, ask questions and get feedback.